-Homemade Ranch Dressing comes together with easy ingredients and is way better than anything you can buy in the store.
+This is the best Ranch Dressing recipe!
+It comes together with ingredients you can keep on hand and is way better than anything you can buy in the store.

-I made just a few more tweaks and pulled out a store bought version for a side by side comparison.
-Nathan tried both and declared that he would never eat the store bought one, but would totally eat this recipe.
+This recipe went through several rounds of tweaking and perfecting before I brought out the store-bought version.
+I had my husband taste both side by side and he declared that he would never eat the store bought one, but would totally eat this recipe.

 - Garlic Powder